NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 - focus on re-parametrization and quantization as our main research fields.

 Paragraph 2nd
-- faster than resnet-101
+- Faster than resnet-101
 - ==Channel Pruning==
 - part of YOLOv7
 - The idea behind re-parametrization
 	- represented in different math form
 	- help gradient descent to reach a better local minimum.
-		- improve performance
+		- Improve performance
 	- re-parameterization involves replacing linear layers (FC or Conv).
-		- replace Conv with a block consisting of multiple Conv Layers with:
+		- Replace Conv with a block consisting of multiple Conv Layers with:
 			- various kernel sizes
 			- channel numbers
 			- residual connections